BORB-CHOI/RecomGames/README.md

-# RecomGames
+# recom-games

-A site that extracts game information and recommends games using web crawling or API.
+A site that uses web crawling or APIs to extract game information and recommend games based on that information.